amyfei2015/pic10c_project/README.md

 # pic10c_project
 For final project

+I WILL FINISH EVRYTHING BY FRADAY 5PM!
+IT'S STILL AN ONGOING PROJECT.

 After walting many Qt game tutorials and former c++ projects on Youtube, I decided to create a game, where players need to collect treasures without being caught by soldiers.